Crystallum, `Peter Max` Pinot Noir

 Tasting Notes & Technical Details

-The 2024 vintage of Peter Max Pinot Noir displays aromas of red cherry, cranberry, rose and damson.
-The palate is dense and focused with fine, grippy tannins lending further structure and depth to the weight of fruit.
+On the nose, red cherry, cranberry, rose, and damson.
+The palate is layered with fine, grippy tannins and a real depth of fruit.

 Alcohol (ABV)